MingshanHe/MingshanHe/README.md

     -->
  </a>

-  A junior student 👨‍💻 from Northeastern University 🏫 and now studying in Robot Science and Engineering 🤖.
+  A Control Engineer 👨‍💻 in ROKAE (Beijing) Technology Co.,LTD 🏢 and now woking in Robot Control Algorithm and Engineering 🤖.

-  - 😄 Any questions about my repositories are welcome！
   - 🏫 Bachelor: Northeastern University
   - 🌱 Major: Robot Science and Engineering
   - 📃 More information please see [Resume](http://www.roboticlabofmingshan.com/)